Chinese paper says 'foreign forces' trying to create havoc in Hong Kong

 It did not say who those foreign forces might be.

-Foreign governments have expressed concern at the law, warning of the impact on Hong Kong’s reputation as an international financial hub, and noting that foreigners wanted in China risked getting ensnared in Hong Kong.
+Foreign governments have expressed concern at the law, warning of the impact on Hong Kong’s reputation as an international financial hub and noting that foreigners wanted in China risked getting ensnared in Hong Kong.

 Human rights groups have repeatedly cited the alleged use of torture, arbitrary detentions, forced confessions and problems accessing lawyers in China.